NicoJuicy/LearnML/ieee_code.md

 You should also know about the [SWEBOK](https://www.computer.org/education/bodies-of-knowledge/software-engineering/v3)

-Here are a few very key points in the [IEEE Code of Ethics](https://www.ieee.org/about/corporate/governance/p7-8.html) that all software developers should know and learn:
+Here are a few key points in the [IEEE Code of Ethics](https://www.ieee.org/about/corporate/governance/p7-8.html) that all software developers should know and learn:

 I. To uphold the highest standards of integrity, responsible behavior, and ethical conduct in professional activities.